pratyush-k-singh/Wordle-Solver/README.md

 # Wordle Solver

-A Python-based application designed to assist players in solving Wordle puzzles by recommending the best guesses based on letter frequency analysis.
+A C++ based application designed to assist players in solving Wordle puzzles by recommending the best guesses based on letter frequency analysis.

 ## Features